ubc-library-rc/Beginner_R_Part2/content/FixingErrors.md

 -   Check your spelling

 -   Save your RScript and re-start your R session.
 Run your script from the start again to see if it works.
 Sometimes this fixes the problem.
-Starting from an empty R environment can be very helpful in-case you overwrote something you did not mean to.
+Starting from an empty R environment can be very helpful in case you overwrote something you did not mean to.

-    Also, if you run and R Script from that start, you will find the first instance of an error in your script.
+    Also, if you run an R Script from the start, you will find the first instance of an error in your script.
 This is very helpful to figure out where things start to break down.

-### Quick package errors overview.
+### Quick package errors overview

-We do not really have time to cover packages today (see [Beginner R Part 1](https://ubc-library-rc.github.io/Beginner_R_Part1/)), but to help you in-case the error you are getting is because of a package that is not installed or loaded, here are the general steps
+We do not really have time to cover packages today (see [Beginner R Part 1](https://ubc-library-rc.github.io/Beginner_R_Part1/)), but to help you in case the error you are getting is because of a package that is not installed or loaded, here are the general steps.

-1.  type ?the.command (for example `?ggplot`) in your console.
+1. Type `?` followed by the command name in your console (for example `?ggplot`).
 If you see this type of error message, it means the package that contains this command is not loaded.

     ![](images/no_ggplot.png)